mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 -  **Purchase security lead time**: advance the order deadline on a :abbr:`PO (Purchase Order)` by a specified number of days.
 This proactive approach of placing orders earlier mitigates the risk of vendor or shipping delays.
-Thus, for products that are replenish to order, the need appears on the *Replenishment report* earlier by the specified number of days. :ref:`[Skip to section]
+Thus, for products that are set to replenish to order, the need appears on the *Replenishment report* earlier, according to the specified number of days. :ref:`[Skip to section]
    <inventory/management/planning/scheduled/purchase-security-LT>`

--  **Manufacturing lead time**: the number of days to complete manufacturing order from the date of confirmation.
-The lead time includes weekends, and is used to forecast an approximate date of production of a finished good.
+-  **Manufacturing lead time**: the number of days to complete a manufacturing order (MO) from the date of confirmation.
+The lead time includes weekends (non-working hours in Odoo), and is used to forecast an approximate production date for a finished good.

 -  **Manufacturing security lead time**: moves forward the scheduled date of the :abbr:`MO (Manufacturing Order)` by a specified number of days.
 When used in conjunction with